- Business and Employment»

 The Five Primary Audiences for These Book Recommendations

-This article will feature a number of personal reviews.
-Taken together, these book reviews represent my "Best of the Best" recommended reading list about running a successful business.
+This overview will feature a number of personal reviews.
+Taken together, these book reviews represent my recommended reading list about running a successful business.
 While each and every business book reviewed here does certainly deserve a "must read" label, more importantly they each have also earned a "must use" label from me.
 In other words, if you want to have a successful business, my candid recommendation is that you "must use" these business books to help guide what will still be a challenging journey.
 Interspersed with the book reviews you will find additional commentary about business and finance.

 The five primary groups of potential readers for the recommended books are shown below.

-- Anyone thinking about buying a business or starting a small business
+Anyone thinking about buying or starting a small business

 Business Communication: Don't Overlook Business Writing